-Michelle is available for appointment as a Title 11 Guardian ad Litem in King, Snohomish, Skagit, Island and Whatcom Counties.
-She has been a GAL since 2007 and has been appointed in more than 100 cases.
+Michelle is available for appointment as a Title 11 Guardian ad Litem in King, Snohomish, Skagit and Whatcom Counties.
+She has been a GAL since 2007 and has been appointed in more than 200 cases.
+Michelle was a panelist in the annual GAL training in 2017, discussing the challenges of finding guardians for indigent elders in our community.
 She takes pride in being kind, respectful, patient, thorough and fair.

 What is a Guardian ad LItem?

 - Guardian ad Litem (GAL) means a "guardian for the case" in latin.

 - Title 11 Guardians ad Litem are appointed by a court in a guardianship matter for an allegedly incapacitated adult.

 - The GAL acts according to the directions from the court- most often, the GAL investigates whether the alleged incapacitated person needs a guardian, who the guardian should be, and whether there are viable less restrictive alternatives to guardianship, like a power of attorney.
 In rare cases, the GAL is authorized to take other actions, like freeze bank accounts or make medical decisions.